zaiisao/Documentation/en/Interactive Broadcast/role_web.md

 		})
 		```

-How to switch the client role:
+To switch the client role:
 - Set the user as the host (broadcaster)

   * `client.publish`
   * `client.subscribe`

-- Switch the client role from host to audience
+- Switch the client role from the host to the audience

   * `client.unpublish`